Mindfulness-Based Therapy in Greenacres, and Online Across Florida

 What is Mindfulness-Based Therapy?

 Rest assured, there are myriad ways to practice mindfulness.
 There are a number of stereotypes associated with mindfulness, but I assure you that there’s more to it than sitting cross-legged, clearing your mind, and humming.
+In fact clearing your mind isn’t the purpose at all.
+Focuing your mind is the purpose.
+More to the point, the purpose of mindfulness practice is to gain control over what you choose to focus on.
 Mindfulness practices can be creative, fun, and rewarding.
 I believe so strongly in the benefit of mindfulness skills that I promise to make you a fan.

 How Does Mindfulness Work?